Ritsuryou/Ritsuryou/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I was enforced to write down these texts becaue of boot.dev hahahahahaah

 I've been enjoying web development for the first time ever since I built my first Go project, "stackwrapr".
 The consolidated toolchain makes me want to leave the JavaScript ecosystem behind for good.